 - Master of Science in Management Studies

 - Advanced Studies Program

-If you are not eligible for the Grant for Graduate Students with Children but are experiencing financial challenges with family-focused expenses for your children’s child care, health care, or housing please contact your degree program office so that an individualized assessment of your needs can be
+If you are not eligible for the Grant for Graduate Students with Children but are experiencing financial challenges with family-focused expenses for your children’s child care, health care, or housing please contact your degree program office so that an individualized assessment of your needs can be performed.